virat2832001/coevolutionary-loops/coevolutionary-loops-brainstorm.md

 The emphasis on **"Action Over Promise"** is a powerful filter for genuine intent.
 It demands that participants launch initiatives *now*, moving beyond theoretical proposals to tangible proof-of-concept.

+---

+The regenerative mindset is not a new idea.
+It is the oldest one.
+It is the logic of the soil, the mycelium, the river.
+Our task is to build the protocols and interfaces that allow this ancient, distributed intelligence to express itself at the scale of our current technological moment.

 Ronni Ross